linode/docs/docs/development/go/file-io/index.md

 ### Reading a Text File Word by Word

-The presented code shows how you can read a text file word by word.
+The following code shows how you can read a text file word by word.

 {{< file "./wByW.go" go >}}
 package main